quintenm/autocue/README.md

 * Display live the entered text in Writer (Reader)
 * Work in rooms
 * Switch fast between Writer and Reader
-* Set somme customisation, such as Font-family, hightlighted color, background-color and reading style
+* Set somme customisation, such as Font-family, text-transform, text-weight, hightlighted color, background-color and reading style
 * Font scales with browser width
 * Save customisation or roomname and reset it, localStorage based
 * Keyboard trigger for scrolling or emergency call to writer